 With the recommendations from the CDC and other health organizations, Concordia University, and the Link Library as a subset have made the following changes in order to better serve our students and patrons.
 For further, up-to-date information on CUNE's actions during this time, please visit cune.edu/covid-19

-Overdue Items: We are currently working on a way to make sure that your checked out items will be taken care of.
-If due dates are during this time span or you are off campus during this time, do not worry! we are suspending standard check-out policies during this time, knowing you can't get these materials back to us.
+Overdue Items: If our campus goes into a lock down we will make sure that your checked out items will be renewed.
+If due dates are during this time span or you are off campus during this time, do not worry!
+We will work with you, likely via email, if you can't get library materials back to us.

-Interlibrary Loan: Requests for physical items (Books, DVDs, etc) are suspended until further notice.
-Interlibrary loan request for digital media will still be fulfilled to the best of our ability in a timely fashion, as many other libraries have also changed or canceled their ILL services, so bear with us.
+Interlibrary Loan: Requests for physical items (Books, DVDs, etc) are still possible.
+However, many libraries have temporarily changed policies, so some items might take longer to acquire or might be unavailable.
+Interlibrary loan requests for digital media (articles, etc.) will still be fulfilled to the best of our ability in a timely fashion.

 Accessing Free Books